-The Revenue Division Appeals Board (the "Appeals Board") hears appeals and consists of the following members:
+The Revenue Division Appeals Board (the "Appeals Board") hears appeals and consists of the following members, whose membership on the Appeals Board is subject to Council confirmation:

-A. A member of the public appointed by the City Auditor for a two year term that expires every even year.
+A. Five members of the public appointed by the Mayor:

+1. One member appointed for a two-year term that expires every even year.